GhooTS/GTScriptableVariable/README.md

 ## Variables
   `Variables` are wrappers for any type of data (preferable value type), the purpose of `Variables` is to decouple data from system, so other systems can access this data without need to know the source of the data.
 All `Variables` derived from scriptable object.

-  `Event Variables` are like normal variable with addition option for rasing game event whenever variable is chanaged throught SetValue method.
+  `Event Variables` are like normal variable with addition option for raising game event whenever variable is changed through `SetValue` method.

    use `Reference Varaible` as a field whenever you don't know whether the class should use `variable` or constant.

-   use `ReadOnly Variable` as a field whenever you need access the value of `Variable`, but you don't want to chanage it.
+   use `ReadOnly Variable` as a field whenever you need access the value of `Variable`, but you don't want to change it.

-  By defualt there are 4 diffrent variables for `int`, `float`, `bool` and `string`.
+  By default there are 4 different variables for `int`, `float`, `bool` and `string`.
 That include `Variable`, `Event Variable`, `Reference Variable`, and `Readonly Variable` for those types.

   You can create more variable types with [Class Creator](class-creator) or from code.

 ### Creating variables and event variables
-All `Variables` and `Event Variables` can be create from project context mene
+All `Variables` and `Event Variables` can be create from project context menu
 > Variables path : Create > ScriptableVars > Vars

 > Event variables path : Create > ScriptableVars > EventVars